 5—Military service input.

 6—Start of payments after a period of deferred status.

 7—Recovery of unpaid premiums.

 Run Date— this is the date (month and day) the last action was processed (see LAP code above).

-Beneficiary's name— it will appear as the given name, middle initial (in some cases, the middle name), and surname.
+Beneficiary's name— it will appear as the given name, middle initial (in some cases, the middle name),

 Sex Code— A one letter designation of F—female; M—male.

 Line 4 Part A Data